PoliticalGraveyard.com

 Hardy, Don See Donald Hardy

 Hardy, Edward R. — of Manhattan, New York County, N.Y.
 Socialist.
-Candidate for New York state senate 13th District, 1938.
-Presumed deceased.
+Candidate for U.S. Representative from New York 15th District, 1936; candidate for New York state senate 13th District, 1938.
 Burial location unknown.

 Hardy, Elizabeth — of Franklin, Oakland County, Mich.
 Republican.
 Lawyer; member of Wayne State University board of governors; elected 1998.
 Female.
 Still living as of 1998.